maiaburaad/fastify-log-api/README.md

 - measure local logs/sec;
 - verify whether an optimization was worth sending to the full benchmark.

 They were **development tools**, not substitutes for the official workload.

-The final benchmark was still used for correctness, load/stress/spike/breakpoint behavior, aggregation latency, and reliability.
+The full benchmark was still used for correctness, load/stress/spike/breakpoint behavior, aggregation latency, and reliability.

 ---